The following comprises a CCTP portfolio:

 Learning communities are interdependent; they create shared knowledge that no single individual brings.
 These groups can be small, 3-5 people, or as large as a seminar class.
 Importantly, they meet regularly and keep all members accountable for progressing or growing in knowledge, skills or the task at hand.
 One text on group learning in higher education describes these communities as, “Long-term heterogeneous cooperative learning groups with stable membership whose primary responsibilities are to provide support, encouragement, and assistance in completing assignments and hold each other accountable for striving to learn (Johnson, 2006).”

 Many of the requirements for the CCTP, including courses and workshop series, ask you to be part of specific learning communities.
-There are certainly other options on campus and online including the Science Education Seminar and Journal Club series, the McDougal Teaching Fellows in the CTL, the Yale Postdoctoral Association, and others.
+There are certainly other options on campus and online including the Science Education Seminar and Journal Club series, the Yale Postdoctoral Association, and others.
 This CCTP requirement asks you to reflect on the shared knowledge that has helped you develop as a teacher, scholar or mentor.

 Training and development: Course plus Advanced Teaching Workshops